Skip to main content

 • Students will have the limit of submitting approximately 1,000 words to be reviewed for each given upload.
 Do not worry, if your assignment word count is above 1,000 words, you may submit sections you would like reviewed.
 Do not worry if it is a first draft.
 We will give thorough feedback.

-• Please also note that students will be restricted to availing of this service once a month.
+• Please also note that students will be restricted to availing of this service three times a month.

 • We do not cover referencing.
 The staff in the Boole Library would be happy to help you with this, you can find more information on their website by clicking here.
 We also recommend that you contact your department for the specific referencing style booklet.

 The Skills Centre will help you explore academic writing and the structure which will help you maximise your marks.
-It does not cover content or any subjectspecific information.
-For content-related information, you should approach lecturer/department/ tutor.
+We do not cover content or any subjectspecific information.
+For content-related information, you need to approach the relevant lecturer/department/tutor.

 Skills Centre